ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-client-offers-sec}

-The client sends a JSON block containing the supported credential schemes, such as OAuth2.0 or SAML, in the "Credential Scheme" field of the SATP message.
+Prior to commecing the TLS 1.3 secure channel establishment, the client (sender gateway) may choose to send a JSON block containing information regarding the client's supported credential schemes.

+The purpose of the credential scheme is to enable the client to deliver to server the relevant identity information in that scheme regarding the gateway-identity and gateway-owner identity information.

 ### Server selects supported credential scheme

 {: #satp-server-selects-sec}

-The server (recipient Gateway) selects one acceptable credential scheme from the offered schemes, returning the selection in the "Credential Scheme" field of the SATP message.
-If no acceptable credential scheme was offered, an HTTP 511 "Network Authentication Required" error is returned.
+If the client  (sender gateway) transmits a list of supported credential schemes, the server (recipient gateway) selects one acceptable credential scheme from the offered schemes.

+If no acceptable credential scheme was offered, a "No Acceptable Scheme" error is returned by the server.

 ### Client asserts or proves identity